goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 - SERVO_BLH_AUTO = 1
 - SERVO_BLH_POLES = 12 (per your motor specs)
 - SERIAL5_PROTOCOL = 16 (ESC telem but we set it at the start; just check it)
-- Reboot
+- Reboot the PixRacer

-Note that DShot does not require ESC calibration
+Note - DShot does not require ESC calibration.
+{: .notice--primary}

 ## Motor Test 1
 - Plug in flt battery
 - Connect telem
 - Initial Setup >> Optional Hardware >> Motor Test

-Note - Motor assigments A-D ARE NOT THE SAME as the motor 1-4 number assignements.
+Note - Motor Test assigments A-D ARE NOT THE SAME as the motor 1-4 number assignements.
 See wiki page.
 Front right first; then move in clockwise fashion.
+{: .notice--primary}

 - Press and hold Safety Switch to allow motor arming
 - Test each motor and note rotation per the wiki image